oswinrodrigues/tdd-cpp/notes/chapter-02.md

     - False positives are bad i.e. tests passing when they shouldn't.
 - Seek incremental, immediate feedback.
 Test early and often.
 Safe coding.
     - Easy to debug when you know precisely what new code caused the failure.
+    - In other words, source of problem is exposed as soon as you create it.
     - Trade-off.
 Sometimes writing whole test clarifies interface design.
 - Commit every time the 'code is green'.
 Known good states to roll back, if desired.
 - Tests declare the behaviours your system should have.